jaylane/job-scheduler/docs/DESIGN.md

 ```

 ## API
-The API will be a gRPC server that will implement the Worker service.
+The API will be a gRPC server that will be responsible for authentication, authorization and interacting with the library to execute Worker methods:

 ```protobuf
 syntax = "proto3";